MYLE-01/my_shift/README.md

 '4x2x12'|    4 days ON x 2 days off x 12 hour days and it a 6 day cycle '5x2x8'|    5 days ON x 2 days off x 8 hour days and it a 7 day cycle '6x1x8' |    6 days ON x 1 day off x 8 hour days and it a 7 day cycle

+NOTE:

+holiday_start: and holiday_end: will only kick in after next restart

 must be small x